digital-asset/ex-bond-issuance/README.md

     ```shell
     make docker
     ```
-2. Open React UI with a browser at http://localhost:3000.
+2. Open the new React UI with a browser at http://localhost:3000.

 Navigator is available at at http://localhost:7500.